davdar/maam/writeup/pldi15.markdown

 Before writing an abstract interpreter we first design its parameters.
 The interpreter will be designed such that variations in these paramaters recover the concrete and a family of abstract interpretrs.
-To do this we extend the ideas developed in AAM \citet{davdar:van-horn:2010:aam} with a new parameter for path- and flow-sensitivity.
+To do this we extend the ideas developed in \citet{davdar:van-horn:2010:aam} with a new parameter for path- and flow-sensitivity.
 When finished, we will be able to recover a concrete interpreter which respects the concrete semantics, and a family of abstract interpreters.

 There will be three parameters to our abstract interpreter, one of which is novel in this work: